 The Red River Valley covers the eastern strip of North Dakota next to the Red River and extends into Minnesota and up into Manitoba.
 It is about 10 miles wide near the South Dakota border but expands to about 40 miles wide near the Canadian border.
 Between 750 and 950 feet above sea level, the Red River Valley is the lowest land in North Dakota.

-The organic matter in the soil is called humus (HYOO-mus).
+• Provides nutrients for plants, loosens soil, and holds moisture in the soil (HYOO-mus).
 Humus is important because it provides nutrients for plants, loosens the soil so that air can enter, and holds moisture in the soil.
 The more humus the soil contains, the more fertile it is.
 The Red River Valley contains a thick layer of humus.

 Organic matter makes soil very rich, which means it is good for growing crops.
 The Red River Valley has been called the “Breadbasket of the World” because so much food is raised there.
 Wheat, corn, soybeans, sugarbeets, and potatoes are the main crops raised by farmers in the Red River Valley.